PhilipPanda/RuntimeInspector/README.md

 ---

-### WinProcessInspector is a professional Windows system inspection tool for inspecting, monitoring, and analyzing live processes, threads, memory, handles, and system resources.
+### WinProcessInspector is a Windows system inspection tool for inspecting, monitoring, and analyzing live processes, threads, memory, handles, and system resources.

 ---